alichtman/shallow-backup/README.md

 - Reinstall them from the backup directory idempotently.
 - Backup and reinstall files conditionally, so you can easily manage dotfiles across multiple systems.
 - Copy files on installation and backup, as opposed to symlinking them.
-- Backup package installations in a highly compressed manner
+- Backup package installations in a highly compressed manner.
-- Not worry about accidentally doing something dangerous / destructive (is user-protective)
+- Not worry about accidentally doing something dangerous / destructive (is user-protective).

 `shallow-backup` checks all of those boxes.